omicsai-lab/omics-tabtransformer/README.md

 - **Weighted average:** Adjusts scores according to class frequencies.
 - **Recommendation:** Macro is best for overall model fairness; weighted reflects real-world imbalanced performance.

----

-### Additional Outputs
-- The pipeline prints model summaries (`print(model)`) to display architecture and parameters for TabTransformer and other models.
-- Fold-level intermediate results can be inspected in the notebook’s execution cells.